 Before joining Cozen O’Connor, Jonathan returned to state service and served as deputy director (legal) of the PUC’s Office of Special Assistants, where he supervised attorneys drafting orders for the PUC.
 In that capacity, he worked on a wide variety of cases involving every regulated utility industry in Pennsylvania – water/wastewater, gas, electric, transportation, and telecommunications.

-Since returning to private practice, Jonathan has advised large and small utilities, as well as municipal corporations, on complex projects, transactions and other matters.
-He also has advocated for clients before the PUC, other administrative tribunals, and the Commonwealth Court of Pennsylvania.
+Since returning to private practice, Jonathan has advised large and small utilities, as well as municipalities and municipal authorities, on complex projects, transactions, and other matters.
+He also has advocated for clients before the PUC, the Pennsylvania Department of Health, the Pennsylvania Office of Open Records, other administrative tribunals, and the Commonwealth Court of Pennsylvania.

 Jonathan earned his law degree from Duke University School of Law and his undergraduate degree from American University.